Ultimate Guide about How to Get to Tibet from Nepal and Mainland China

 Get to Tibet by Plane

 “Taking a flight to Tibet is the most convenient way.
 Yet, tourists can see less scenery and may be more likely to have minor symptoms of altitude sickness, such as headache, shortness of breath, etc. However, normally all these symptoms will go way in a couple of days. ”

 Undoubtedly, nothing is more convenient than taking a flight to Tibet.
-Tourists can fly to Tibet from Beijing, Shanghai, Chengdu or Kathmandu within 7 hours.
+Tourists can fly to Tibet from Beijing, Shanghai, Chengdu or Guangzhou, HK within 7 hours.
 Even in the low season of Tibet tourism, there are still a lot of flights flying to Tibet.
-Besides, many airlines would offer discount in winter, especially flight from Chengdu to Lhasa.
+Besides, many airlines would offer a discount in winter, especially like a flight from Chengdu to Lhasa.
 But there is always no discount for flights between Kathmandu and Lhasa.

-If a tourist only gets a short holiday, like a week, Tibet Vista recommends a round-trip to Tibet by air.
-At present, there are direct flights to Lhasa from Beijing, Shanghai, Chengdu, Shangri-la, Kunming, Guangzhou, Chongqing, Xian, Xining and Kathmandu.
+If you only have a short holiday, like a week, we recommend you a round-trip to Tibet by air.
+At present, there are direct flights to Lhasa from Beijing, Shanghai, Chengdu, Shangri-la, Kunming, Guangzhou, Chongqing, Xian, Xining, and HK.
 There are also several daily flights from Chengdu to Shigatse and Nyingchi in Tibet.

 And to save your budget, off-season of Tibet travel (winter season) will bring you the best bargain for flight tickets.

 There are ten direct flights a day Between Beijing and Lhasa, operated by Tibet Airlines, Air China, Shandong Airlines and Shenzhen Airlines.
 Some flights have a stopover in Chengdu or Xi'an.
 And it takes about 4 hours and 30 minutes from Beijing to Lhasa (from Lhasa to Beijing).